goFrendiAsgard/zaruba/docs/core-concept/project/project-configs.md

 Your tasks might have several key-value [configurations](./task/task-configs/README.md).

 Furthermore, tasks might [share some of their configurations](./tasks/task-configs/shared-configs.md) with other tasks.
-In order to do that, you will need a project config.
+To do that, you will need a project config.

 Defining a project config is pretty straightforward.
-Here is the anatomy of project config:
+Here is the anatomy of a project config:

 ```yaml
 configs: